wendiz16/ecommerce-mern/README.md

 # Ecommerce-My Store 🛍️
-A full stack e-commerce platform using React, Node.js, and MongoDB.
+A full stack e-commerce platform using React, Node.js, Express.js and MongoDB Atlas.
 The platform includes a fully featured shopping cart, product reviews and ratings, a top products carousel, product pagination, product search feature, user profile with orders, and admin product and user management.
 Additionally, the platform includes an admin order details page, the ability to mark orders as delivered, and a checkout process with shipping, payment method, and PayPal/credit card integration.
 Finally, a database seeder is included for products and users.